EdinburghParkLife/ParkLifeToolkit/README.md

 If connecting from a terminal window, this window must remain open for botpress to continue running.
 To have it run it the background, you will need to have nodejs and npm installed.

 * Install nodejs.
 Refer here for how to install it on your system: https://nodejs.org/
-* Install pm2. `sudo npm install -g pm2`
+* Install pm2. `sudo npm install -g pm2`.
+Now you can use the `pm2` `node module` to run and monitor botpress without keeping the window open.
-* Now you can use the `pm2` `node module` to run and monitor botpress without keeping the window open.
-Use the command `pm2 start './bp start -p'` from within the botpress folder.
+* Use the command `pm2 start 'bp start -p'` from within the botpress folder.
+You may need to use a varient of `bp`, `./bp`, `bp.exe` etc, OS dependent.
 * You can check the status of your botpress process by running `pm2 list`
 * You can stop botpress using `pm2 stop 'bp start -p`

+## Chatbot example

+The Parklife project has multiple chatbots for parks in and around Edinburgh.
+One such chatbot is at The Meadows park.
+This chatbot is accessed from this link: [Link currently unavailable].
+You can visit think chatbot to see it in action.
+The aim of this chatbot is to collect data from people who visit the park.
+It is also the chatbot that is provided as an example in this toolkit.

 ## The database
 The SQLite database is one file, named `botpressDatabase.db` in the botpress folder.